Overview of Malaysia Resorts. Best Resorts in Malaysia, Where to Go

 - transport accessibility

-Kuala Lumpur is the capital of Malaysia and the main gateway to the country.
-Rather, the main gateway to the country – Kuala Lumpur airport-is located near the city, and most tourists arrive in Malaysia at this airport and continue on, sometimes even without looking into the capital.
-But in vain!
+Kuala Lumpur is the capital of Malaysia and the country's main gateway.
+More precisely, the country's main gateway – Kuala Lumpur Airport – is located near the city, and most tourists arrive in Malaysia at this airport and continue on, sometimes without even visiting the capital.
+And that's a shame!

-Kuala Lumpur is a modern developed city that has simultaneously preserved the identity of ethnic communities, each of which lives mainly in its own areas.
-The modern architecture of the city is known all over the world for the world's tallest twin towers "Petronas" and many other skyscrapers.
-In the city you can also get acquainted with a large number of historical and cultural attractions, have fun in modern entertainment complexes and go shopping in numerous shopping centers.
-At the same time, the city has preserved its historical identity: ultramodern high-rises made of glass and concrete side by side with Chinese temples and open restaurants of local cuisine.
-Every year, one of the stages of the Formula 1 World Championship-the Malaysian Grand Prix - takes place near the city.
+Kuala Lumpur is a modern, developed city that has simultaneously preserved the identity of its ethnic communities, each living primarily in its own neighborhoods.
+The city's modern architecture is known worldwide, previously for the world's tallest twin towers, the "Petronas Towers," and many other skyscrapers.
+In the city, you can also get acquainted with a large number of historical and cultural attractions, have fun in modern entertainment complexes, and go shopping in numerous shopping centers.
+At the same time, the city has preserved its historical identity: ultra-modern glass and concrete skyscrapers coexist with Chinese temples and open-air local cuisine restaurants.
+Every year, one of the Formula-1 World Championship stages, the Malaysian Grand Prix, takes place near the city.

-Tourists visit KL mainly as an addition to the main holiday in the resorts of Malaysia, stopping here for a day or two to look at the great Petronas Towers, will visit Batu Caves, buy souvenirs and cheap counterfeit products.
-Two days to get acquainted with the main attractions of Kuala Lumpur, by and large, enough, and stay here for more than 2 days, perhaps really not worth it, unless you want to get acquainted with the life of the city in more detail.
+Tourists usually visit KL as an addition to their main vacation at Malaysian resorts, stopping here for a day or two to see the great Petronas Towers, visit the Batu Caves, and buy souvenirs and cheap counterfeit goods.
+Two days are, by and large, enough to get acquainted with the main sights of Kuala Lumpur, and perhaps it's really not worth staying here for more than 2 days, unless you want to get to know the city's life in more detail.

-Do not count on a beach holiday in Kuala Lumpur: the capital lies 35 kilometers from the West Coast.
+Don't expect a beach vacation in Kuala Lumpur: the capital lies 35 kilometers from the west coast.

-Weather, tourist seasons: The tourist season for staying in Kuala Lumpur does not matter much: you will not find a beach holiday here anyway, and short-term rains will not interfere with acquaintance with the city.
-You can go here at any time of the year, but the Doge season falls on April, May and October.
+Weather, tourist seasons: The tourist season for staying in Kuala Lumpur doesn't really matter; you won't find a beach vacation here anyway, and short rains won't interfere with getting to know the city.
+You can come here any time of year, and the rainy season falls in April, May, and October.

-Detailed tourist information about Kuala Lumpur, see here...
+For detailed tourist information about Kuala Lumpur, see here.

 Penang Island